VitaliiKalinchyk/topic07-task01/README.md

-> Do not load the driver class manually (referred to a call to `Class.forName (JDBC-DRIVER-FQN)` exclude such line from the code).
+> Do not load the driver class manually (referred to a call to `Class.forName (JDBC-DRIVER-FQN)` exclude that line from the code).

 ***

-### Details about database
+### Details about the database

-* Use can use any relational database.
+* You can use any relational database.

 * The database contains three tables:
 `users (id, login)`